Golfnet.ie

 Donegal's remote location on Ireland's northwest coast creates a unique golfing experience — wind off the Atlantic dominates play, demanding low ball flight and creative shotmaking.
 The par-72 links stretch over 7,200 yards from the championship tees.

 The club hosts the Donegal Scratch Cup and various GUI Ulster events.
 Donegal competes in Ulster's inter-club competitions, regularly fielding strong Senior Cup and Barton Shield teams.
-The course is a hidden gem among Irish links - less crowded than Royal Portrush or Royal County Down but offering equally challenging and scenic golf.

 Other Notable Ulster Courses

 • Castlerock Golf Club (County Londonderry): Links course on the North Coast near Portstewart.
-Tight, strategic layout demanding accuracy.

 Ulster Golf Tournaments & Championships